Echinacea purpurea ‘Mellow Yellows’

 INDOORS: Sow in punnets on surface of good quality seed raising mix, moistened through.

-Press gently.
-Light is needed for germination, so only barely cover.
+Light is needed for germination, so only barely cover the seeds.

-Germination may start after just 5 days and may take up to 20 days.
+Germination may start in just 5 days and may take up to 20 days.

-Echinacea will flower in 11 to 15 weeks from sowing so Flowers are possible in the first year.
+Echinacea will flower in 11 to 15 weeks from sowing so flowers are possible in the first year grown from seed.